bjamturley/MedSchoolAtlas/Microbiology/Influenza.md

 **Live Attenuated Vaccine**: Grown in chicken eggs.
 A real virus modified to only survive and replicate in the upper respiratory tract, but can’t replicate in the lower respiratory tract.
 It cannot be given to young children under 2 years old, pregnant women, and the immunocompromised.

-Recombinant Hemagglutinin Vaccine: Fast production.
+**Recombinant Hemagglutinin Vaccine**: Fast production.
 Does not produce as strong of an immunogenicity response as the inactivated/live vaccines, but is beneficial to control a mid-season outbreak of a new HA strain.
 # Epidemiology
 ## Spill-over events
 When viruses cross into new species.
 For example, H5N1 can hop from birds to humans but it doesn’t transmit between humans.
 Cause very patients to be very ill.